acryldata/datahub-cloudformation/README.md

      - Tags, can have customized tags here, no space allowed in either Key or Value

-     - Stack failure options: choose 'Preserve successfully provisioned resources' (useful when working on development of cloudformation)
+     - Stack failure options: choose 'rollback on failure'
+         - for troubleshooting, choose 'Preserve successfully provisioned resources' (useful when working on development of cloudformation)

      - check:
           - "I acknowledge that AWS CloudFormation might create IAM resources with custom names."